rafix923/robot-video-maker-project/README.md

 Note: I will start my fullstack course in march, 28.
 So, studying how to use git and github will be usefull in this course!

 march, 10th
 Started to study how watson works.
-The mainly source of infomratiion was the IBM site.
+The mainly source of information was the IBM site.
 There I also found some interesting classes about artificial intelligence, and how to make a chat bot.
 Important to mention that the courses are totally free and they have an excellente course catolog.

 # Scopes and Tasks

 - [x] Stipulate scopes and tasks
 - [x] Learn how to use git and GitHub
-- [ ] Learn what is Watson and how does it work
+- [x] Learn what is Watson and how does it work
 - [ ] Instal Node.Js
 - [ ] Create an access key in Algorithmia
 - [ ] Create Watson credential